Refine your search

 Would you like to volunteer and get a YUFE Civic Star?
 Sign up and take part in the Civic Engagement intro training now, so you can start as soon as you spot a suitable role!

-Applying to OpenYUFE programme is now quick and easy.
+Applying to OpenYUFE programme is quick and easy.
 You can get onboard in just a couple of days!

-UEF also has its own bilingual YUFE @UEF eLearn environment.
+UEF has its own bilingual YUFE @UEF eLearn environment.
 There you can get to know more about the opportunities offered by YUFE.
 Link to YUFE @UEF eLearn environment.

 Important YUFE dates: